John Boston & Damien Broderick: Strange Highways: Reading Science Fantasy 1950-1967 (71%, Location 4981 of 7028 in the Kindle edition)

 Editorial • Kyril Bonfiglioli

 This issue begins with an short editorial by Bonfiglioli.
-It is essentially about literature having man at the centre of its concerns and how SF moved away from that model—and now it needs to go back.
+It is essentially about how literature has humanity at its core, and how SF moved away from that model but needs to go back.

 The fiction starts off with Seventh Moon, a long novelette by Douglas R. Mason using his John Rankine pseudonym which, according to SFE, he kept for ‘routine space operas and other adventures’.
 This is one of his ‘Dag Fletcher’ series1 and concerns a missing spaceship.

 Dag is given the job of leading the investigation into the disappearance and is given a 24-hour deadline (which is subsequently forgotten about).
 There are several pages of desk bound investigation which is pepped up by male-female interactions like this:

 She said, “Director Xenia Cordoban.
 What can I do for you Controller?”

 The voice was low pitched, and used English as if it was thick cream to be spooned out.
 He could have replied, in truth, that she had already done quite a lot for him; but, with a commendable sense of duty, he put business first. p.8

 She was a striking redhead, with a tawny mane, which surged round her head in deep waves whenever she moved.
 On the sturdy side of perfect form, she had a pale, freckled skin, straight nose, short upper lip, wide mouth and more vitality than a confined space was meant to contain. p.17